openpowerquality/docusaurus/docs/emilia-view.md

 sidebar_label: View
 ---

 **(Now that we have migrated to Docker for deployment, this provides potentially obsolete installation and deployment instructions.
-Relevant instructions will be migrated to other sections of this documentation site in the near future, and then this file will be deleted.)**
+Updates soon.)**

 OPQView is a [Meteor](http://meteor.com) application.
 For general information on deploying Meteor applications, see the [Meteor Guide chapter on deployment](https://guide.meteor.com/deployment.html) and the [meteor build command documentation](https://docs.meteor.com/commandline.html#meteorbuild).